JenniferT9462/next-assignment-1/README.md

+# React with Favorite Quote and About Me

 ## Overview

 This project is a basic page made with Next.js.
 The goal of this assignment is to help you become acquainted with Next.js framework and navigate its file structure.
 This application introduces us to Next.js combined with the power of React with it's additional features like sever-side rendering and static site generation.

 ### Set Up